knative/eventing/docs/broker/filtering.md

 Another option could be to continue to use the orignal subscription filter function to allow for advanced filters without directly depending on CEL.

-Allow for the base trigger to take `spec.filter.uri` or `spec.fitler.ref`.
+Allow for the base trigger to take `spec.filter.uri` or `spec.filter.ref`.
 Ref would be _addressable_ and resolve to a uri.

 The data plane contact of the filer uri/ref would be the same as subscriptions.